Jealousy: Practice

 One consequence of a feeling like this (and believe me, this particular feeling is very common—so common it’s a cliché) is a couple who will search for that mythical “Hot Bi Babe” who will sleep with both of them, on the idea that it’ll keep anyone from feeling jealous.

-In any event, the general idea is this: A person has an existing, primary relationship.
-One of them, or perhaps both of them, then begin sexual or romantic relationships with others.
-One of the people in the primary relationship has a jealousy response, such as “I don’t care when you are with a partner of the same sex, but when you are with a partner of the opposite sex I feel insecure.”
+In any event, the general idea is this: A person has an existing relationship.
+One of them, or perhaps both of them, begin sexual or romantic relationships with others.
+The existing partner feels jealous, such as “I don’t care when you are with a partner of the same sex, but when you are with a partner of the opposite sex I feel insecure.”

 You can take the “I’m not the boss of my partner, so I will let my partner do his thing; my jealousy is my issue to deal with, and I shouldn’t feel it, so I won’t” approach.
 That usually involves squashing or suppressing the jealousy, which in turn usually means sitting in a dark room crying and feeling like you’re going to throw up when your partner is out having fun, sometimes combined with moodiness and passive-aggressiveness when your partner returns…y’know, just to spice things up.